HTTP proxy reference

 In the response:

 1. X-YT-Request-Id: ID of the query generated by the proxy.
-You need to find a query in the YTsaurus proxy log.
+You need it to find the query in the YTsaurus proxy log.

 2. X-YT-Proxy: Hostname of the proxy from which the response came.
 It is important when the query passes through a balancer.